CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Telecommands_and_Config_Variables.md

 ```
 @brief Boolean.
 Whether to store command-mode GNSS data to the firehose file.
-@details If GNSS firehose storage mode is enabled, and the send_cmd_get_response
+@details If GNSS firehose storage mode is enabled, and the GNSS_send_cmd_get_response
-function is used, this config variable controls whether the command-mode
+function is used (e.g., via the `gnss_send_cmd_ascii` command), this config variable
-response data is written to the firehose file.
+controls whether the command-mode response data is written to the firehose file.
 ```

 ### <a id="cfg-LOG_file_flush_interval_sec"></a>`LOG_file_flush_interval_sec`